How Hyperpop Got Its Name

 By 2024, Charli XCX's brat was the album of the summer.
 The mainstream had decided that intentional excess — synth presets that should not work together, vocals processed past the point of human plausibility, melodies that arrive a beat too fast — was not a joke after all.

-Hyperpop did something quieter than most genres get credit for.
-It taught a decade of Pop producers that a song does not have to sound polite to be a hit.
-The default aesthetic that Cook, SOPHIE and the PC Music orbit had been building since 2013 turned out, in retrospect, to have been the next chapter of mainstream Pop all along.
+Hyperpop pulled off the quietest kind of revolution: almost nobody called it one.
+It taught a decade of pop producers that a song does not have to sound polite to be a hit.
+The aesthetic Cook, SOPHIE and the PC Music orbit had been building since 2013 turned out to be the next chapter of mainstream pop all along.